vdbergh/vtjson/README.md

 Q: Does vtjson support recursive schemas?

-A: Yes.
+A: Yes but it requires a bit of Python gymnastics to create them.
 Here is an example
 ```python
 person={}
 person["mother"]=union(person, None)